 A sign of how potent this production is: Moriarty likes using plays as sociopolitical platforms.
 His King Lear, for instance, was a tragedy about Alzheimer’s.
 His recent Christmas Carol concluded by indicting child labor.
 The problem isn’t with Moriarty’s well-meaning views; it’s that he’s stunted complex, troubling dramas.
 He’s made them into message delivery systems.

-Not everything Alfaro tries works to the best.
-Characters occasionally refer to themselves as people in a story, a story that’s already been told (riffing off those opening lines of convicts swapping tales).
+Not everything Alfaro does works for the best.
+Characters occasionally refer to themselves as people in a story (riffing off those opening lines of convicts swapping tales).
 But the conceit only makes the play feel self-conscious, taking audience members out of a chillingly direct experience.

 But Alfaro does the condensing in a way that doesn’t strip out context and background.
 He flips the narrative: We don’t start with the present and work backward through revelations, like a detective story, the way Sophocles does — because, let’s face it, we already know the revelations.
 Instead, we work on the back story, with Alfaro addressing various scenes and issues in ways Sophocles never does: How did Oedipus and Jocasta meet and fall in love?
 How could Laius and Oedipus ever meet and fight — when they already knew, one day, Laius would die at the hands of his son?

 The old man, of course, is Laius, a king of the streets in LA, the father Oedipus never knew.
 He’s played like an angry rock by David Lugo, a local actor who’s been woefully underused by North Texas theaters.

 Because that playing space is so small, and because Alfaro’s scenes often have just two characters tearing into each other, there’s no loss of focus, no escape.
 These actors have to grab our attention.
 And they do.
 In addition to Lugo, there’s Phillipe Bowgen as Oedipus, an intense tangle of youthful yearnings and angers.
-In contrast, Garza’s Tiresias is a bruised, impressive, aged presence — the sage who tries to impart something about family and self to Oedipus: “The only thing that needs healing is the soul.”
+In contrast, Hector Garza’s Tiresias is a bruised, impressive, aged presence — the sage who tries to impart something about family and self to Oedipus: “The only thing that needs healing is the soul.”